AdobeDocs/experience-manager-65.en/help/forms/using/synchronizing-adaptive-forms-xfa.md

 >[!NOTE]
 >
->In the preceding steps, we overwrote a property of a field in the XDP file.
-This property will, therefore, not be synchronized if the corresponding property in the XDP file is modifiled later.
+>In the preceding steps, you overwrote a property of a field in the XDP file.
+This property is, therefore, not synchronized if the corresponding property in the XDP file is edited later.

 ## Detecting changes in XDP file {#detecting-changes-in-xdp-file}